LavertyLindsay/lavertylindsay/README.md

 ## Image

-_Girl with a Phat Ass_ (Dutch: Meisje met de parel) is an oil painting by Dutch Golden Age painter Johannes Vermeer, dated c.
+_Girl with Horse Obession_ (Dutch: Meisje met de parel) is an oil painting by Dutch Golden Age painter Johannes Vermeer, dated c.
 1665.
 Going by various names over the centuries, it became known by its present title towards the end of the 20th century after the earring worn by the girl portrayed there.[^1]
 <param ve-image